[Part 1] Six modern software architecture styles: Monolithic

 Building an evolvable architectural software system is a strategy.
 It requires experience, intuition, flexibility and foresight to select the right patterns - or the right “story plots” - that will serve your audience best.

-In these post, we'll review these six popular architectural styles:
+In this post series we review these six popular architectural styles:

 (1) Monolithic